-CEA is а member of the immunoglobulin family known as CEA-related cell adhesion molecules (CEACaMs).
-The activities of endothelial cells, such as adhesion, proliferation, and migration of cells in-vivo and in-vitro, are directly linked to CEA [17], It is believed to prevent apoptosis and thus be implicated in the etiology of tumors.
+CEA is a member of immunoglobulin family known as CEA-related cell adhesion molecules (CEACaMs).
+The activities endothelial cells, such as adhesion, proliferation, and migration of cells in-vivo and in-vitro, are directly linked to CEA [17], It is believed to prevent apoptosis and thus be implicated in the etiology of tumors.
 It is found on the endoluminal side of the cell membrane of normal cells.
-While gastrointestinal tumors are the primary association of CEA, research indicates a strong link between CEA and thyroid, breast, ovarian. and mucinous lung. adenocarcinomas of the cervix malignancies.
-For patients with colorectal cancer who had adjuvant chemotherapy and surgical resection, highly CEA is а predictive biomarker, [18].
+While gastrointestinal tumors are the primary association of CEA, research indicates a strong link between CEA and thyroid, breast, and lung, ovarian, mucinous of the adenocarcinomas cervix malignancies.
+For patients with colorectal cancer who had adjuvant chemotherapy and surgical resection, highly predictive CEA is a biomarker, [18].

-A poor prognosis is linked to an elevated CEA level of more than 5 μg/L at the time of a new colorectal cancer diagnosis [19].
+A poor prognosis is linked to an elevated CEA level of more than 5 $\mu$ g/L at the time of a new colorectal cancer diagnosis [19].
 Normalization of high CEA levels following surgery, however, is not linked to a dismal prognosis.
 Therefore, regular CEA evaluation before surgical therapy is not recommended, and post-operative detection is typically more helpful in prognosticating and identifying recurrence within the first year following surgery.

-The follow-up after colorectal surgery (FACS) experiment demonstrated that CEA level monitoring in patients with colorectal malignancies after initial treatment was useful in identifying cancer recurrences that may be treated with curative intent [20].
-The national recommendations for colorectal cancer in North America and Europe also support measuring CEA during post-operative followup [21,22].
+The follow-up after colorectal surgery (FACS) experiment demonstrated that CEA level patients with monitoring in colorectal malignancies after initial treatment was useful in identifying cancer recurrences that may be treated with curative intent [20].
+The recommendations national colorectal cancer in North America and Europe also support measuring CEA during post-operative followup [21,22].